What should the employer do if an employee is reluctant to return to work as the coronavirus restrictions are lifted?

 Employers should recognise that many people will naturally be nervous about attending work and increasing their risk of contracting coronavirus (COVID-19).
 If an employee is reluctant to return to the workplace, the employer should explore their reasons and try to address any specific concerns they have, taking their individual circumstances into account.

-The Governments of Northern Ireland, Scotland and Wales continue to advise employers to support employees to work from home if possible.
-In England, the Government has recommended "a gradual return [to workplaces]".
-An employer should ask employees to attend the workplace only if it has taken all reasonably practicable steps to reduce the risks from coronavirus.
+The Governments of Northern Ireland, Scotland and Wales have continued to advise employers to support employees to work from home if possible.
+In England, the working from home guidance is in place again for office workers from 13 December 2021, having been lifted for some months.
+Where it is not possible for employees to work from home, an employer should ask employees to attend the workplace only once it has taken all reasonably practicable steps to reduce the risks from coronavirus.
 Employers should communicate clearly with employees about the measures that have been put in place.

 If an employee is reluctant to attend the workplace because they have health concerns that make them vulnerable from coronavirus, the employer should discuss alternatives with them, taking into account the duty to make reasonable adjustments, which is likely to apply in many cases.